urparvezali/fcheck/readme.md

 # fcheck
-tool for checking enabled and disabled features of a specified crate within a cargo project
+Cool tool for checking enabled and disabled features of a specified crate within a cargo(Rust) project

 ## Installation
 `
-cargo install fcheck --locked
+cargo install fcheck
 `
 ## Uses
 within a cargo project type